yuvaramsingh94/Behaviour-cloning-for-self-driving-car/README.md

 #### 4. Appropriate training data

 I collected the training data by driving around the track two times by maintaining my car in the center lane , additionally i drived in the opposite direction for a single lap , aditional images where take in the trick spots where the road and the mud mixup

+these are some of the images i got from the simulator which i later used to train and validate my models

+![alt text][image3]

+i used Right , Center and Left cam image to increase the number of samples and use the right and left image as recovery images

+![alt text][image6]

+this is how the steering angle is distributed . for the ease of plotting i converted float value of steering to int value

+![alt text][image5]

 ### Model Architecture and Training Strategy